stewieduey/Phase-1-Project/readme.md

 ## Development
-- The web app is built using HTML and JavaScript.
+- The web app is built using HTML, CSS and JavaScript.
 - It uses the Fetch API to retrieve superhero data from a JSON file that I made.
-- Event listeners are used to handle interactions like displaying superpowers and filtering DuMark's favorites.
+- Event listeners are used to handle interactions like displaying the heroes, their  superpowers and filtering DuMark's favorites.